nuttann/equtils/doc/collectstoweb.md

   dump.
 This should help detect mismatched names.
 - Report whether stored items in a house that don't belong to the configured quests to that house are colection items or not.
+- Allow substring of address to be used.
+Some currently include house type.
+  If this is added, try and report if this matches multiple houses in a file.
 - If a collection item is in a wrong house, report which house it should be in.
 - Add feature to search bags for collection items and list which house they should should be placed in.
 (An older Python program I wrote used to do this